Writing a forgiveness letter that actually heals something

 Write that sentence.
 Just that one.
 See how it feels to let it exist outside your head.

 The hardest forgiveness letters are the ones that mean the most.
 They're hard because you care.
 They're hard because the relationship mattered.
-They're hard because you're telling the truth instead of telling the comfortable version.
+They're hard because you're telling the truth instead of the comfortable version.

 Write it hard.
 Write it honest.
 Write it anyway.